 Property Description Туре Default ORBInitRef. <service></service> Properties of this form configure initial service URL unset objects which can be resolved via the ORB re- solve_initial_references.
-A variety of URL for- mats are supported. org.omg.PortableInterc A portable interceptor initializer class instanti- class unset eptor.ORBInitializerCl ated at ORB creation. ass. <name></name> org.omg.PortableInterc Standard portable interceptor.
-DO NOT RE- class eptor.ORBInitializerCl MOVE. ass.standard_init org.omg.PortableInterc This portable interceptor must be configured to class unset eptor.ORBInitializerCl support bi-directional GIOP ass.bidir_init jacorb.orb.objectKeyMa Maps an object key to an arbitrary string thereby string p. <name></name> enabling better readability for corbaloc URLs. jacorb.giop_minor_vers The GIOP minor version number to use for newly integer 2 ion created IORs jacorb.retries Number of retries if connection cannot directly integer 5 be established jacorb.retry_interval Time in milliseconds to wait between retries millisec.
+A variety of URL for- mats are supported. org.omg.PortableInterc A portable interceptor initializer class instanti- class unset eptor.ORBInitializerCl ated at ORB creation. ass. <name></name> org.omg.PortableInterc This portable interceptor must be configured to class unset eptor.ORBInitializerCl support bi-directional GIOP ass.bidir_init jacorb.orb.objectKeyMa Maps an object key to an arbitrary string thereby string p. <name></name> enabling better readability for corbaloc URLs. jacorb.giop_minor_vers The GIOP minor version number to use for newly integer 2 ion created IORs jacorb.retries Number of retries if connection cannot directly integer 5 be established jacorb.retry_interval Time in milliseconds to wait between retries millisec.
 500

 Property Description Туре Default jacorb.buffermanager.f actory This parameter allow to define buffer manager factory.
-Here are 3 options already implemented: class org.jacorb.orb DefaultBufferManagerFac org.jacorb.orb.DefaultBufferManagerFactor that will create default buffer manager implementation у org.jacorb.orb.JDK15BufferManagerFactor that uses JDK 1.5 (or above) buffer man- ager implementation based on the soft references (java.lang.ref.SoftReference). у org.jacorb.orb.NonCachingBufferManagerF that uses simple buffer manager imple- mentation without any caching.
+Here are 3 options already implemented: class org.jacorb.orb DefaultBufferManagerFa org.jacorb.orb.DefaultBufferManagerFactor that will create default buffer manager implementation у org.jacorb.orb.JDK15BufferManagerFactor that uses JDK 1.5 (or above) buffer man- ager implementation based on the soft references (java.lang.ref.SoftReference). у org.jacorb.orb.NonCachingBufferManagerF that uses simple buffer manager imple- mentation without any caching.
 Factory Also, custom-made buffer manager facto- ries allowed.
 They must implement the org.jacorb.orb.BufferManagerFactory interface. jacorb.maxManagedBufSi ze This is NOT the maximum buffer size that can be used, but just the largest size of buffers that will be kept and managed.
 The real value of the maximal managed buffer size in bytes is (2maxManagedBufSize).
 You only need to in- crease this value if you are dealing with LOTS of LARGE data structures.
-You may decrease it to make the buffer manager release large buffers immediately rather than keeping them for later reuse integer 22 jacorb.maxMessageBuffe rSize This is the maximum buffer size that can be used for storing messages.
-Please don't use this limit unless you are really need it and know that all messages sizes will be lower than limit.
-Default value is 0 which means that message sizes are unlimited integer 0 jacorb.bufferManagerFl ushMax Whether to use an additional unlimited size buffer cache for CDROutputStreams.
-If -1 then off, if zero then this is feature is enabled, if greater than zero then it is enabled and flushed every x seconds integer -1 jacorb.bufferManagerTh Maximum number of buffers of the same size integer 20. reshold held in pool.
+You may decrease it to make the buffer manager release large buffers immediately rather than keeping them for later reuse integer 22 jacorb.maxMessageBuffe rSize If non-zero, this is the maximum buffer size that can be used for storing messages.
+If both this property and jacorb.maxManagedBufSize are set, this property is checked first.
+You should not set a message size limit unless you are cer- tain that it is required and that all messages will be lower than the set limit.
+Default value is 0 (unlimited message sizes) integer 0 jacorb.bufferManagerMa xFlush Whether to use an additional unlimited size buffer cache for CDROutputStreams.
+If -1 then off, if zero then this is feature is enabled, if greater than zero then it is enabled and flushed every x seconds integer 0 jacorb.bufferManagerTh reshold Maximum number of buffers of the same size held in pool. integer 20.